 Risk factors for aspiration include

-GI devices and procedures (eg, nasogastric tube placement)
+Gastrointestinal devices and procedures (eg, nasogastric tube placement)

 Symptoms and signs include

 For aspiration pneumonia, chest x-ray shows an infiltrate, frequently but not exclusively, in the dependent lung segments, ie, the superior or posterior basal segments of a lower lobe or the posterior segment of an upper lobe.
-For aspiration-related lung abscess, chest x-ray may show a cavitary lesion.
-Contrast-enhanced CT is more sensitive and specific for aspiration pneumonia and lung abscess.
+For aspiration-related lung abscess chest x-ray may show a cavitary lesion.
+Contrast-enhanced computed tomography (CT) is more sensitive and specific for aspiration pneumonia and lung abscess.
 In lung abscesses, contrast-enhanced CT will show a round lesion filled with fluid or with an air-fluid level.
-In patients with oil or petroleum jelly aspiration, chest x-ray findings vary; consolidation, cavitation, interstitial or nodular infiltrates, pleural effusion, and other changes may be slowly progressive.
+Aspiration pneumonitis and pneumonia are distinguished by their clinical course and are indistinguishable by imaging.

 Signs of ongoing aspiration may include frequent throat clearing or a wet-sounding cough after eating.
 Sometimes no signs are present, and ongoing aspiration is only diagnosed via modified barium esophagography done to rule out an underlying swallowing disorder.

 Patients with dysphagia (due to stroke or other neurologic conditions) have long been recommended to follow diets with thick textures to attempt to reduce the risk of aspiration; however, there is little firm evidence that this approach is effective.
-A speech pathologist may be able to train patients in specific strategies (chin tuck, etc.) to reduce the risk of aspiration.
+A speech pathologist may be able to train patients in specific strategies (chin tuck, etc) to reduce the risk of aspiration.
 For patients with severe dysphagia, a percutaneous gastrostomy or jejunostomy tube is often used, although it is not clear whether this strategy truly reduces the risk of aspiration because patients can still aspirate oral secretions and may have reflux of gastrostomy tube feedings.